The earth is what we all have in common.

 With respect and gratitude we acknowledge that the land that Roots 2 Rise Outdoors operates on is the traditional territory of many nations including the Mississaugas of the Credit, the Anishnabeg, the Chippewa, the Haudenosaunee and the Wendat peoples and is now home to many diverse First Nations, Inuit, and Métis.
 We also acknowledge that Toronto is covered by Treaty 13 with the Mississaugas of the Credit.

 Roots 2 Rise Outdoors is dedicated to raising awareness about our cultural history.
 We are committed to continuously learning and taking effective and intentional actions towards contributing to inclusive and understanding communities.

 We are all treaty people in Canada and it is up to all of us to uphold these values and put forward respect to the land.
 It is our collective responsibility to leave this land better than we found it.

-Robyn Broudie has been working in the outdoors for over 10 years.
-She has spent many nights under the stars and has been drawn to exploring the wild places of the earth.
+Robyn Broudie has been working in the outdoors for over a decade.
+She has spent many nights under the stars and has been continuously drawn to exploring the wild places of the earth.
 Her many years of travels have taken her through exotic rainforests, snowy mountains, reef covered oceans, and stark desert dunes.
-Having studied Early Childhood Education, Robyn has facilitated and supervised numerous children's programs over the years.
+Having a background in Child Development, Robyn has facilitated and supervised numerous children's programs over the years.
 She has always had a passion for working with people and facilitating spaces for them to connect to the natural world.
 Her deep curiosity to learn more about human psychology and nature lead her to working in the field of wilderness therapy.
-Her experience guiding backcountry expeditions and facilitating adventure therapy programs with vulnerable youth highlighted the incredible healing potential of the human connection and our vital need to sustain our innate relationship to the natural world.
+Her experience guiding backcountry expeditions and facilitating adventure therapy programs with vulnerable youth, highlighted the incredible healing potential of the human connection and our vital need to sustain our innate relationship to the natural world.

 Meet Robyn Broudie,